University of Ghana

 The University of Ghana is a public university located in Accra, Ghana.
-It the oldest and largest of the thirteen Ghanaian national public universities.
+It is the oldest public university in the country.

 The university was founded in 1948 as the University College of the Gold Coast in the British colony of the Gold Coast.
 It was originally an affiliate college of the University of London, which supervised its academic programs and awarded degrees.
 After Ghana gained independence in 1957, the college was renamed the University College of Ghana.
-It changed its name again to the University of Ghana in 1961, when it gained full university status.
+It changed it name again to the University of Ghana in 1961, when it gained full university status.

-The University of Ghana is situated on the West view of the Accra Legon hills and at the northeast of the centre of Accra.
-It has over 40,000 registered students.
+The University of Ghana is situated on the west side of the Accra Legon Hills and northeast of the center of Accra.
+It has over 60,000 registered students.

 Introduction

-The original emphasis on establishing the University of Ghana was on the liberal arts, social sciences, law, basic science, agriculture and medicine.
-However, as part of a national educational reform program, the university's curriculum was expanded to provide more technology-based and vocational courses as well as postgraduate training.
+The original emphasis on establishing the University of Ghana was on the Liberal Arts, Social Sciences, Law, Basic Science, Agriculture, and Medicine.
+However, as part of a national educational reform program, the university's curriculum was expanded to provide more Technology-based and Vocational courses as well as Postgraduate Training.

-The University of Ghana which is mainly based at Legon, about 12 kilometres northeast of the center of Accra has its medical school in the town called Korle-Bu, with a teaching hospital and a secondary/external campus in the city of Accra.
-It also has a graduate school of nuclear and Allied Sciences at the Ghana Atomic Energy Commission, making it one of the few universities on the African continent offering programs in nuclear physics and nuclear engineering.
+The University of Ghana, which is mainly based in Legon, about 12 kilometers northeast of the center of Accra, has its Medical School and Dental School in Korle-Bu a suburb of Accra, with a Teaching Hospital and the Accra city Campus.
+It also has a School of Nuclear and Allied Sciences at the Ghana Atomic Energy Commission, making it one of the few Universities in Africa offering programs in Nuclear Physics and Nuclear Engineering.